umar-khalilov/todo_app/readme.md

-1. For run the project change directory to server forlder.
+1. To start the project, navigate to the server directory.
-2. Run ./upMigrate.sh
+2. Run ./upMigrate.sh.
-3. Write in terminal npm run start-dev
+3. Write in terminal npm run start-dev for development mode.